What do users say?

 Residents already receiving healthcare services welcomed home sensors.

-This group tended to be familiar with more intrusive monitoring, were less concerned about its application, and more likely to accept its adoption.
+This group tended to be familiar with more intrusive monitoring, were less concerned about its application, and more likely to accept it.
 We found that in general, health and vulnerability were important factors influencing attitudes toward sensor systems.

 Housing resident.